 This section should describe vegetation at and around the project site, presence of flora, fauna rare and endangered species; endemic flora and fauna; and sensitive ecological habitats and ecological balance.
-Specific data may be required on aquatic animals, benthos species and diversity; plankton; fisheries population, use, spawning sites, mercury levels; aquatic plants, wetlands, mangroves and salt marshes; and terrestrial plants and animals.
+Specific data may be required on aquatic animals, endangered species and diversity; plankton; spawning sites; mercury levels; aquatic plants, wetlands, mangroves and salt marshes; and terrestrial plants and animals.
 Occurrences of rare species (plants and animals) and habitat suitable for rare species should be identified, particularly where the project will affect uncultivated areas.
-Field evaluations may be required to supplement existing information.
+Field evaluations may be required to supplement existing information depending on project location.